redkubes/workshops/README.md

 After completing the labs, you'll be able to:

 - Use the Teams feature in Otomi for multi-tenancy and network isolation
-- Use te Otomi web UI to expose K8s services and configure network policies between workloads
+- Use the Otomi web UI to expose K8s services and configure network policies between workloads
 - Explain the difference between Otomi core apps and how to activate optional apps
 - Create Knative workloads using the Otomi web UI
-- Expose workloads in a microservice architecture, allowing multiple workloads in different team namespaces to work together.
+- Expose workloads in a microservice architecture, allowing multiple workloads in different team namespaces to work together

 ## 📖 Documentation & support

-Official Otomi documentation is available [here](https://otomi.io).
+The Official Otomi documentation is available [here](https://otomi.io).

 We'd also like to invite you to [join our Slack community](https://otomi.slack.com/join/shared_invite/zt-12h11e8aa-6po4NWhhpMXxT~nffDsYqA#/shared-invite/email) for additional support, feature discussions, or just for a quick chat.

 The Otomi open source project can be found [here](https://github.com/redkubes/otomi-core) on GitHub.

 Don't forget to ⭐️ ⭐️ ⭐️.

 Thank you!